One constant to rule them all: Mass corrections to the coupling constants

-Let us now apply the approach from Section \ref{sec:highord} to find the mass corrections.
-We assume that the masses of the hypermultiplets are non-zero, but $\frac{m_i}{A}\sim \varepsilon$ for every flavour index $i$, where $\varepsilon\ll 1$ is a small parameter.
-Note that the parameters $\delta$ from Section \ref{sec:pertutbation} and $\varepsilon$ are independent.
+Let us now apply the approach of Section \ref{sec:highord} to find the mass corrections.
+We start start by assuming that the masses of the hypermultiplets are nonzero, $\frac{m_i}{A}\sim \varepsilon \ll 1$ for each flavour index $i$, and are otherwise arbitrary.
+Note that the parameter $\delta$ introduced in Section \ref{sec:pertutbation} and $\varepsilon$ are independent.
 Define

 where

 Here we adopt the notation of \cite{BykovSysoeva}.
 Define also